Technical Writing Team Lead at iFixit

 I enjoy using my electrical engineering background to explain tech in a more accessible manner—like why did Apple throttle old iPhones, what do the chips in a smartphone do, and how do waveguides work.

 Identifying chips for the iPhone XS

-I’m curious by nature; I enjoy exploring long-forgotten roads, trying non-mainstream food, and disassembling new smartphones!
-I like retro, well-designed mechanical machines; I own four typewriters and drive a Suzuki Samurai.
+I’m curious by nature; I enjoy exploring long-forgotten roads, trying non-mainstream food, and disassembling new smartphones.
+I like retro, well-designed mechanical devices; I own four typewriters and drive a Suzuki Samurai.

 Driving the Sammy on Quatal Canyon road

 내가 번역을 도운 안내서